aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/slide-master/_index.md

 Aspose.Slides' [Presentation ](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/)object contains the [**getMasters** ](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/#getMasters--)list of [**MasterSlideCollection**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/masterslidecollection/) type, which contains a list of all master slides that are defined in a presentation.

-Besides CRUD operations, the [MasterSlideCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/masterslidecollection/) interface contains these useful methods: [**addClone(ILayoutSlide sourceLayout)**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/masterlayoutslidecollection/#addClone-aspose.slides.ILayoutSlide-) and [**insertClone(int index, IMasterSlide sourceMaster)**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/masterslidecollection/#insertClone-int-aspose.slides.IMasterSlide-) methods.
+Besides CRUD operations, the [MasterSlideCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/masterslidecollection/) class contains these useful methods: [**addClone(ILayoutSlide sourceLayout)**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/masterlayoutslidecollection/#addClone-aspose.slides.ILayoutSlide-) and [**insertClone(int index, IMasterSlide sourceMaster)**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/masterslidecollection/#insertClone-int-aspose.slides.IMasterSlide-) methods.
 Those methods are inherited from the basic slide cloning function.
 But when dealing with Slide Masters, those methods allow you to implement complicated setups.

 When a new slide is added to a presentation, a Slide Master is applied to it automatically.
 The Slide Master of the previous slide is selected by default.